-Together with our partner Trifok, we built a gateway that is based on a cloud-native architecture.
+Together with our Java development partner Trifork, we built a gateway that is based on a cloud-native architecture.
 A suite of microservices is deployed to Amazon Web Services (AWS) using AWS’s Docker orchestration support.
 This infrastructure is completely configured through software.
-As a result, new environments can be stood up and updated quickly and reliably without manual steps.
-Built pipelines ensure that deploying a new release to every environment can be performed with a single click.
+As a result, new environments can be set up and updated reliably without manual steps.
+Newly established pipelines ensure that deploying a new release to every environment can be performed with a single click.

 Services responsible for different parts of the domain are completely independent.
 This means a problem with a game specific back-end will never affect other services.
 What’s more, changes in back-end systems only require updates of the adaptor services that expose them to the rest of the gateway without causing a ripple effect.
 This ensures that clients are decoupled from back-end implementation details through an NLO-specific rather than vendor-specific domain model.

 In addition, centralized logging, tracing, metrics and alerting provide insight into system operations.
 Thanks to the gateway’s nature, this makes it possible to observe the gateway itself, the downstream systems it exposes and the clients that interact with it.
 These insights provide NLO with valuable information on usage, availability, performance and error rates and how these factors affect their bottom line with respect to selling their products to customers.